qshal/primotools/README.md

 ## Data Storage

-Products are stored in the browser's LocalStorage, making the application work without a backend.
-Data persists across sessions but is local to each browser.
+Products are stored in Supabase database, providing real-time sync across all devices and browsers.
+Data persists in the cloud and is accessible from anywhere.

 ## Key Features Implementation